Also known as: localized scleroderma, linear systemic sclerosis.

-A shiny, thickened streak of tough darker (or lighter) looking skin that may involve a leg or arm and may spread along a line to feet or hand (sometimes on head, face, scalp, and forehead).
-This often affects deeper layers of skin, spreads over joints and may limit the movement of the joint, or if extensive may not allow the limb to grow normally.
+A shiny, thickened streak of tough darker (or lighter) looking skin that may involve a leg or arm and may spread along a line to feet or hand, and sometimes to head, face, scalp, or forehead.
+This often affects deeper layers of skin, spreads over joints and may limit the movement of the joint.
+If extensively covered, it may not allow the limb to grow normally.

 What are linear scleroderma care options?

-Treatments may include medications (which may include nonsteroidal anti-inflammatories, or corticosteroids, penicillamine and/or immunosuppressive drugs) and therapies to protect the skin, physiotherapy and exercise, and/or surgery as indicated.
+Treatments may include medications such as nonsteroidal anti-inflammatories, corticosteroids, penicillamine and/or immunosuppressive drugs as well as therapies to protect the skin, physiotherapy and exercise, and/or surgery as indicated.

 Reviewed by: Ana Margarita Duarte, MD